cloudmesh-community/hid-sp18-705/project-code/README.md

 :o: it is unclear what code you developed

+:o: it is unclear what code you developed, please add a section with Artifacts Developed by Author
+* list in that in bullet form what they are and what they do

+## Artifacts Developed by Author

+All original Python code is included in the `demo` directory, as detailed in the project report:

+* `demo/rbac.py`: Python class (`BigchainRbac()`) that provides an interface for the role-based access control extension that is available for BigchainDB.

+* `demo/rbac_demo.py`: demo Python script that calls methods from the `BigchainRbac()` class to illustrate how the role-based access control features of BigchainDB could be employed.
+The use case is that of data and workflow management for a library catalog.

-All original code is included in the `demo` directory, as detailed in the project report (two original graphviz files used to generate the last two figures in the report are also included for reference in the `graphviz` directory).
+Two original graphviz files (used to generate the last two figures in the project report are included for reference in the `graphviz` directory:

+* `graphviz/assets-metadata.dot`: illustrates how data for a library catalog might be modeled and linked in BigchainDB.

+* `graphviz/rbac-graph.dot`: illustrates the dependency tree and validation scheme used to enforce role-based access controll constraints in BigchainDB.

 The BigchainDB repository has been added here as a submodule.
 When cloning the repository, include the `--recursive` switch to ensure that the